ohjho/starter_guide_face_recog/_text_files/primer.md

 In contrast, **Recognition** is a multi-class classification: One-face vs. All Faces

 ## Face Detection
-Detecting a face is generally easier than recognising a face of a specific person.
+Detecting a face is generally easier than recognising the face of a specific person.
 The structure of a human face usually contains noses, eyes, foreheads, chins and mouths.
 All of these compose the general structure of a face.

-Given an image, tell whether there is any human face, if there is, where is it (or where they are).

 ### Face Detection Methods
 #### Viola-Jones Method (aka Haar Cascades)